05 Sep 2022

 Now you know who you want to contact, work out how you’ll do it.

-Decide who will make contact.
+Decide who'll make contact.
 Many hands make light work, so divide your contact list up between group members and take advantage of existing relationships where they exist.

 Decide how to contact the group.
 Figure out which online space your target group occupies.
 If they’ve not got a social media presence, can you find an email address or ask around for an introduction from a mutual acquaintance?
 Alternatively, if they host regular open meetings, pop along and have a chat in person.